Newsletter

 - Is there a happy buzz about the centre?

-- Are the staff and children actively interacting and enjoying themselves?
+- Are the educators and children actively interacting and enjoying themselves?
 Do you feel comfortable?

 “Learning environments need to be attractive in a literal sense – that is, they need to attract children and encourage them to be actively involved.
 The physical environment is not a backdrop to the curriculum but rather is part of the curriculum”